EloquentStudio/filter.js/README.md

 ### Filter Criteria

-It required two mandatory options are `field` which is name of any property from json data and other is HTML `ele` element on which filter will be trigger by click,change etc events.
+It required two mandatory options are `field` which is name of any property from JSON data and other is HTML `ele` element on which filter will be trigger by click,change etc events.
 Other options are filter `type`, `event` and `selector`.

 - filter `type`, by default it is equal but if you want to search in range you can set it `range`.
 For `range` html element value should be in format of `val1-val2`. i.e `100-200`.